Sedictt/Mazy-s-Fund-Tracker/README.md

 - **Permissions**: Full access to dashboard, data table, member management, and all features

 ### Member Access
-Members have read-only access to view their contributions and fund summary.
+Members have read-only access to view their contributions and fund summary, plus the ability to manage their own profile and login credentials.

 | Username | Password     | Display Name |
 |----------|--------------|--------------|